cornerstonejs/cornerstoneTools/README.md

 [**Read The Docs**](https://tools.cornerstonejs.org/) | [Edit the docs](https://github.com/cornerstonejs/cornerstoneTools/edit/master/docs/)

 <p>Changes have been made to support: 1.
-Hiding metrics as annotations are drawn, disabling the mobile drawing offset, and hiding the handles.</p>
+Hiding metrics as annotations are drawn, disabling the mobile drawing offset, and hiding the handles (changing the default configuration value).</p>

 <h3>Deployment Steps</h3>
 <p>